-SUMMARY: Wage garnishment of Texas residents is not allowed except for certain types of debts.
+SUMMARY: Wage garnishment of Texas residents working for Texas companies is generally not allowed except for certain types of debts.
 Texas residents moving from another state may be garnished if the creditor can enforce the judgment without using Texas courts.

-- Debts owed United States government, such as taxes, certain student loans
+- Debts owed United States government, such as taxes, student loans, or other federal debt

 - Domestic support obligations, such as child support or alimony

-Limits on wage garnishment depends on income and the type of debt.
+Limits on wage garnishment depend on income and the type of debt.

 Legal procedures require notice before the garnishment is entered.

 Bankruptcy stops all garnishment immediately in most cases.

 If you are struggling with debt, consult with an attorney who can give you guidance on options available to you.
 Each case is different and consultation with an attorney knowledgeable about the law as it applies to your particular circumstances is an important first step in resolving debt.